xBouzaieni/Server-Client/README.md

-Server Client is a simple representation of how data can be transfered from a CLIENT to a SERVER
+Server Client is a simple representation of how data can be transferred from a CLIENT to a SERVER.

 ### Built With